 Youth aged between 12 and 22 who are interested in nourishing and discovering more about their faith can join the Come & See Youth (CAS Youth) which also meets on Friday nights.
 There are several age specific groups and activities including monthly Sunday afternoon excursions and an annual three day camp.
 Youth take leadership roles to lead groups and larger activities.
 In 2018 CAS Youth presented an enactment of the Stations of the Cross to all the parish on Palm Sunday.
 A Parents’ Night was also organised as a sign of gratitude towards parents and grandparents.

 An emerging trend is parents are taking on leadership roles in the Preca Community.
 A case in point is the monthly Family and Youth Mass which evolved from the Third Sunday Mass which Preca pioneered in 2006 and now is run by parents with the support of the Preca Members.
-Parents also lead adoration on Wednesday night at Our Lady of the Manger Chapel, the Preca Choir and help organising the Winter and Summer Family Weekends.
+Parents also lead adoration on Wednesday night at Our Lady of the Manger Chapel, the Children’s Choir and help organising the Winter and Summer Family Weekends.

 Preca Ministry in Adelaide is focused in the inner western suburbs and its main Preca Centre is located in Brompton.
 Preca also has a centre at Elizabeth where a weekly faith journey and a monthly Taize’ prayer meeting are held.